Stoicx1/todo-cli/MIGRATION_GUIDE.md

 ### Common Questions

 **Q: Will Rich UI be removed?**
-A: No!
-Rich UI remains fully supported.
-Textual is just the new default.
+A: Yes.
+Rich UI is deprecated and not supported going forward.
+The application is Textual-only.

 **Q: Do I need to migrate my tasks?**
 A: No. Both UIs use the same `tasks.json` file.
 Zero migration needed.